 Reading the PORTA register, reads the status of the pins, whereas writing to it, will write to the port latch.
 All write operations are read-modify-write operations.
-Therefore, a write to a port implies that the port pins are read, this value is modified, and then written to the port data latch.
+Therefore, a write to a port implies that the port pins are read, this value is modified and then written to the port data latch.

-Pin RA4 is multiplexed with the Timer0 module clock input and with analog input to become the RA4/AN4/T0CKI/C2OUT pin.
+Pin RA4 is multiplexed with the Timer0 module clock input.
+On PIC16F88 devices, it is also multiplexed with an analog input to become the RA4/AN4/T0CKI/C2OUT pin.
 The RA4/AN4/T0CKI/C2OUT pin is a Schmitt Trigger input and full CMOS output driver.